notshahmir/Volatility-Based-Trading-Strategy-for-the-UK-Power-Market/README.md

 The key findings from this result are:
 * **Consistent Profitability**: The clear upward trend, reaching a final cumulative PnL of nearly **£2,400**, shows the strategy's fundamental idea is highly effective.
 * **Effective Filtering**: The flat periods in the curve correspond to calm market conditions where the model correctly instructed the strategy to stay out of the market, preserving capital.
-* **Robustness**: The strategy shows remarkable resilience, with no significant "drawdowns" (periods of losing money), confirming the value of only trading in pre-identified volatile conditions.
+* **Robustness**: The strategy shows remarkable resilience, with no significant "drawdowns" (periods of losing money), confirming the value of only trading in pre identified volatile conditions.

 ***